I’m giving up coffee for the next 3 weeks.

 - Fold in fresh blueberries.

-- Transfer to two 8 ounce mason jars, cover, and the refrigerator at least 4 hours or overnight.
+Transfer to two 8 ounce mason jars, cover, and refrigerate at least 4 hours or overnight.

 - When ready, top with desired toppings and enjoy!